babeliumproject/flex-embeddable-player/README.md

 Here you will find the latest version of the embeddable player.

-The player is currently available in 3 languages: English, Spanish and Basque.
+The player is currently available in 5 languages: English, Spanish, Basque, French and German.

 Cloning the repository
 ----------------------